IanReid/ABFGP/abfgp-2.f/README.txt

     a unique folder name in the directory specified in settings/abgp.py: ABGP_OUTDIR_PATH

-    In the output GFF file, the re-annotated gene model is described fairly at the bottom.
+    In the output GFF file, the re-annotated gene model is described near the bottom.
-    The GFF file is highly decorated with information that could assist in the manual curation of the gene model (see Figure 3 in the manuscript).
+    The GFF file is highly decorated with information that could assist manual curation of the gene model (see Figure 3 in the manuscript).

-    The re-annotated gene model's gclass is 'AbfgpGeneStructure' Exons and introns fmethods are named 'AbfgpExon', 'AbfgpIntron' The fscore as provided in the AbfgpExon and AbfgpIntron tracks is the `ok` (1) or `doubtful` (0) label that is assigned by the introspection module as described in the manuscript.
+    The re-annotated gene model's gclass is 'AbfgpGeneStructure'.
+    Exons and introns fmethods are named 'AbfgpExon', 'AbfgpIntron'.
+    The fscore in the AbfgpExon and AbfgpIntron tracks is the `ok` (1) or `doubtful` (0) label assigned by the introspection module as described in the manuscript.

     To visualize the output, configure the Generic Genome Browser (http://gmod.org/wiki/GBrowse) of any other framework that can visualize GFF.
-In case you choose for the Generic Genome Browser, our config file is provided in settings/GenericGenomeBrowser.abfgp.conf Track names in this file correspond to those named in setting/gff
+In case you choose the Generic Genome Browser, our config file is provided in settings/GenericGenomeBrowser.abfgp.conf Track names in this file correspond to those named in setting/gff

     Various other orthologous groups are provided in testdata/.